 Specific to #1, the background auto-aligned perfectly, but the runners did not.
 (They were running!
 Duh!)
 I left them that way, making certain that I had the sequencing correct.
 To simulate movement blur, the topmost runner is at 100% opacity, and the rest are at 40% opacity, merged into a single layer on top.

-Harry is demanding to for his walk, so I will be editing and adding to this long post when we get back.
+Harry is demanding to do his walk, so I will edit and add to this long post when we return.